-Over the life of the RING project, the 138 groups formed saved a cumulative total of GHS 935,535 and loaned over GHS 59,827, with an average of GHS 253 in total assets released to each member over the life of the project.
+Over the life of the RING project, the 279 groups formed saved a cumulative total of GHS 2.4M and loaned over GHS 579,000.
 These savings and loans often went to address healthcare needs for the family, provided funds for school fees, or gave women the necessary capital to set up a small business to earn additional income.
 Additionally, all VSLAs have been savings consistently due to the regular visits made by the district implementation team and the quality of financial literacy education provided.
 General performance analysis of these VSLAs indicates that all groups meet an acceptable health determination (i.e. high meeting attendance rates, excellent knowledge of saving amounts by members, and generally good enforcement of VSLA rules) and show promising signs for sustainability).